Revised: Calvinist Tom Chantry and My Friend the King

-My little exchange with pastor Tom Chantry here at PPT has prompted me to make a point that I have been thinking about for three years.
-I know my use of the “philosopher king” nomenclature is seen as satire, but it really isn’t These guys think they have authority over all of us.
+My little exchange with pastor Tom Chantry here at PPT (see screen shots below) has prompted me to make a point that I have been thinking about for three years.
+I know my use of the “philosopher king” nomenclature is seen as satire, but it really isn’t.
+These guys think they have authority over all of us.
 They really do.
 I could cite data galore, but I will instead mention the Calvinist pastor from Bellefontaine, Ohio who tried to place me under church discipline as a process possibly ending with me being declared an unbeliever.
 I have never talked to this guy in my life until he called me to….”I am trying to gain a brother here.”
 This is just fact: Reformed elders think heaven will honor their declarations and remove names from the book of life.
-Calvin and Luther believed elders have that kind of authority, and their offspring are all too eager to believe them.
+Calvin and Luther believed elders have that kind of authority (Calvin’s “power of the keys”), and their offspring are all too eager to believe them.
 Though I don’t know for certain, I think my name has been removed from the book of life by Reformed elders on three occasions.

 And like the Bellefontaine case, these guys think they interpret reality for us.
-I was instructed to repent of what I saw, because this philosopher king proclaimed that I really didn’t see it.
+I was instructed to repent of what I saw (the Man of God conference controversy) because this philosopher king proclaimed that I really didn’t see it.
 This resulted in a visit to my home by three local pastors who pushed his agenda, albeit two of them didn’t really get what was going on.
 But the message was basically the same: I didn’t really see what I saw because they said so.

 But my favorite was the king.
 He really thought he was a king.
 The staff also aided him in his endeavor to be a hard-working king.
 They bought him a crown and a cape.
 He would go from room to room with a legal pad and write new laws and then verbally proclaim them.
 Well, this was pretty cool.
 I got permission from the company to take him out to lunch.
 The plan was Burger King of course, but unfortunately, the opportunity never presented itself after I obtained permission.